One more technique

 As final result, if everything was fine, we achieve an intense shine surface with deep tonality because of the varnish layer.

-If during the painting any dirt would have pasted, it is possible to sand with fine 1500 sandpaper and to give a very thin and diluted varnish layer, but reduced with Tamiya thinner X20, because once the enamel dries, is not advisable to paint with lacquers thinner.
+If during the painting any dirt would have adhered , it is possible to sand with fine #1500 sandpaper and to give a very thin and diluted varnish layer, but thinned with Tamiya thinner X20, because once the enamel dries, is not advisable to paint with lacquers.

-If we have to stick decals and we want to varnish them, we do it again with varnish diluted with Tamiya X20.
+If we have to apply decals and we want to varnish them, we do it again with varnish diluted with Tamiya X20.

-If we have to paint in two colours, first we apply the clearest, which allows drying off for several days.
-Then we mask, apply the second colour, and 20 minutes later we take out the masked one.
-Finally we give a very thin varnish layer to seal the painting that is already dried and after a while we apply the thick varnish layer.
+If we have to paint in two colours, first we apply the clearest, allowing it to dry for several days.
+Then we mask, apply the second colour, and 20 minutes later we remove the mask.
+Finally, we give a very thin varnish layer to seal the painting that is already dried and after a while we apply the thick varnish layer.

-For last detail, once the paint dries and the decals place, we apply Tamiya wax or another to enhance the shine.
+A last detail, once the paint is dry and the decals are placed, we apply Tamiya wax or another to enhance the shine.